RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 Sign-In Process
 ---------------
-Use details from *Appendix A* for  User Name, Password as per password policy.
+Use details from :ref:`Appendix A<Appendix A>` for  User Name, Password as per password policy.

 Fill the following details